Transfer Academics banner

 Utilize this page along with the Individual Course Design Sheet (PDF) and Proposed Course Pattern Sheet (PDF) to better understand the requirements for each semester.
 The courses are listed in numerical order do not reflect the sequence within the program.

-Catalog Description: Introduction to socialization of the professional nurse with synthesis of concepts, theories, processes, issues of informatics, and models to facilitate transition into professional nursing.
-This is an intensive writing course.
+Catalog Description: Synthesis of concepts, theories, processes, issues of informatics, and models to facilitate transition into professional nursing.
+This is an integrated writing course.
 (Prerequisite: Health Assessment)

 Catalog Description: Focuses on physiologic change, clinical manifestations and diagnostic criteria in a variety of disease processes across the life span that are fundamental to the development of critical reasoning and planning of nursing care.

-Catalog Description: Introduces the basic elements of the research process and evidenced based practice.
+Catalog Description: Introduction to the research process and evidenced based practice.
 Emphasizes the critical appraisal of current evidence that guides professional nursing practice.
-This is an intensive writing course.
+This is an integrated writing course.

 Catalog Description: Foundation course in genomics and determinants of health that explores essential competencies for professional nurses to improve clients’ health and increase their longevity.
 Emphasizes health and wellness in context of human diversity for individuals and families.
 Implications for best practices associated with genomic information including ethics and counseling are highlighted.